tjanczuk/edge/README.md

 node-gyp build -debug
 ```

-You can then set the EDGE_NATIVE environment variable to the fully qualified file name of the built edge.node binary.
+You can then set the EDGE_NATIVE environment variable to the fully qualified file name of the built edge_\*.node binary (edge\_nativeclr.node if you're using the native CLR runtime or edge\_coreclr.node if you're using CoreCLR).
 It is useful during development, for example:

 ```
-set EDGE_NATIVE=C:\projects\edge\build\Debug\edge.node
+set EDGE_NATIVE=C:\projects\edge\build\Debug\edge_nativeclr.node
 ```

 You can also set the `EDGE_DEBUG` environment variable to 1 to have the edge module generate debug traces to the console when it runs.